d3v3l0/conflicts/README.md

 This is a good way to experiment with manual resolution, `rerere`, merge tools, and other approaches to resolving simple conflicts.

-If you get really stuck, run `git reset --hard origin/master` to throw away your work and start back from a clean version of the master branch.
+If you get really stuck, run `git reset --hard origin/main` to throw away your work and start back from a clean version of the main branch.

 # Append conflict